mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 To grapple an enemy, the Traveller makes an opposed Melee (unarmed) check with their target, each using either STR or DEX DM.
 The winner of this check may choose to do one of the following:

 •  Force an opponent prone on the ground.
 •  Disarm an opponent.
-If the Effect is 6+, they may take their opponent’s weapon.
+If the Effect is 6+, they may take their opponent's weapon.
 •  Throw an opponent 1D meters, causing 1D damage.
 This automatically ends the grapple.
 •  Inflict damage equal to 2 + the Effect of the Melee check.
 This damage ignores any armor.
 •  Inflict damage using a pistol or small blade- sized weapon.